Squarespace is one of the most popular website builders in the market and is used by thousands of creators to build their online presence.

 Thinkific is another popular online course platform which like Teachable offers only the core features for hosting and selling online courses.

-So, you can host all your content including videos, PDFs, etc., organize your content into modules and lessons, create advanced quizzes, include assignments, create pre-requisite lessons, etc.
+So, you can host all your content including videos, PDFs, etc., organize your content into modules and lessons, create advanced quizzes, create a standalone community area, include assignments, create pre-requisite lessons, etc.

 In addition, you can create a beautiful website for your online school, create sales pages, price your course as one-time payment, recurring subscription or even payment plans, etc.